The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Build and deploy an extension to the employee onboarding scenario from SAP SuccessFactors using Workflow, Business Rules and Process Visibility.

 Enrich the information extracted from documents with existing master data, for example, to match enrichment data entities with the extracted header fields from business documents that have content in headers and tables.
-To do so, use machine learning with Document Information Extraction, one of the SAP AI Business Services in SAP Cloud Platform.
+To do so, use machine learning with Document Information Extraction, one of the SAP AI Business Services in SAP Business Technology Platform.

 The following missions are available to you if you participate in courses on openSAP, SAP's free open online course provider.
 (Please note: Before you can add your achievements to your completed missions on SAP Community, you’ll need to add your SAP Enterprise Login to your openSAP profile by enabling Single Sign On, opt-in to send your learning progress data to SAP Community, and be an active member of SAP Community.)